-Encryption is a method of securing data as it travels from the sender to the receiver.
-With end-to-end encryption, a message’s contents are scrambled and can only be unscrambled when it reaches the desired destination.
-Here is how to encrypt internet connection.
+Encryption is a method of securing data as it travels from the sender to the receiver over the internet.
+With end-to-end encryption, all internet traffic or messages are scrambled and can only be unscrambled when it reaches the desired destination.
+For those who are asking how to encrypt your internet connection…this is how.

-There are many reasons why someone would want to encrypt their internet traffic, including shielding their online activities from their internet service provider or protecting their data from cybersecurity threats.
+There are many reasons why someone would want to encrypt their internet traffic, including:

 Why is Encryption Important?

-The internet is never naturally a secure platform.
+The world wide web was initially designed as a sharing platform, not to be a secure platform.
 It is open to anyone to do anything.

 This open invitation poses a significant risk to internet users who just want to freely access news and information.